Abhiram Sharma

 Abhiram Sharma (अभिराम शर्मा) is a Nepalese politician.
 He is a member of Provincial Assembly of Madhesh Province from Loktantrik Samajwadi Party, Nepal.
 Sharma, a resident of Jaleshwar, was elected via 2017 Nepalese provincial elections from Mahottari 3(A).
-He was again re-elected via 2022 Nepalese Provincial Elections .He is Current Party Parliamentary Leader of Loktantrik Samajwadi party, Madesh Provincial Assembly.
+He was re-elected via 2022 Nepalese Provincial Elections.
+He is Current Party Parliamentary Leader of Loktantrik Samajwadi party, Madesh Provincial Assembly.

+Personal life

+Sharma was born in Jaleshwar,Mahottari District on 24th January 1977 in a Bhumihar Family to father Mahendra Sharma & mother Mina Devi.Sharma is married to Manju Kumari Sharma,a school teacher by occupation.

+Political life

+Sharma a resident of Mahottari District was elected to 2017 and 2022 Madhesh Provincial Assembly election from Mahottari 3(A) consecutively.
+He served as Minister of state for social development for Madesh Pradesh in the Lalbabu Raut Cabinet.He is currently serving as Party parliamentary leader of Loktantrik Samajwadi Party, in Madesh Provincial assembly.